MichaelCurrin/search-dragon/README.md

 ## Usage

+Enter a query once and search on multiple search engines at once.
+Reusing tabs for each site so you don't lose control of tabs.

 <div align="center">

 [![View site - GH Pages](https://img.shields.io/badge/View_site-GH_Pages-2ea44f?style=for-the-badge)](https://michaelcurrin.github.io/search-dragon/)

 </div>

-Follow the instructions on the web app to enter a search query and then search on multple search engines at once, each in their own tab.
+Follow the instructions on the page.

 ## Documentation